BiasedToad1/AudiobookMaker/README.md

 cd AudiobookMaker
 ```

-To start the program run
+To start the program run:
 ``` sh
 ./run.sh
 ```